Winter and wellness are two words that typically don’t go together, but they can! Here are 50 winter wellness tips to keep healthy.

 35. Set SMART Goals

 Smart goals are “Specific Measurable Achievable Relevant and Timely”.
 January is busy of people making goals to be better and do better.
-But make sure that your goals are specific as possible.
+But, you don’t have to wait until January.
+SMART goals can be made any time of year.
+Make sure that your goals are specific as possible.

 Whatever your goals are, make them achievable and relevant to you.
-Saying that you’d like to me a millionaire in in 6 months when you’re between jobs and are in thousands of dollars of dept, sounds really admirable but isn’t realistic.
+Saying that you’d like to be a millionaire in 6 months when you’re between jobs and are in thousands of dollars of dept, sounds really admirable, but isn’t realistic.

 Lastly, make those goals timely.
-Assign a time to when you’d like to achieve each thing.
+Assign a time to when you’d like to achieve each goal by.